yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_promote.md

 * Use the `apimanager-promote` script to automatically promote APIs between environments with zero downtime for DevOps.
 * Use a promotion policy that you have configured in Policy Studio to automate promotion between environments.
 * When APIs have been developed using Policy Studio, you can also promote them between environments using the API Gateway mechanism for promotion and deployment of standard API Gateway configuration.

-This topic describes each of these approaches to API promotion.

 ## Promote registered APIs with zero downtime using a script